gabrieljoel/devshop/content/english/sections/testimonial.md

   - name: "Dots Oyebolu"
     designation: "Director of Ad Strategy, [Listen Network](https://www.listennetwork.co)"
     avatar: "/images/testimonials/dots.jpeg"
-    content: "I met Gabriel over a year ago as just another 'Developer'.
-What I didn't know is that his product development acumen is the stuff of SaaS legend!
-Gabriel is willing to research, try, and optimize.
+    content: "Meeting Gabriel transformed my view of what a 'Developer' could be.
+His approach to SaaS products is legendary—always ready to research, try, and optimize.
 He is a miracle-working IT leader with too many ideas.
-All the work I have done with Gabriel has helped to drive my industry forward as a whole, not just solve customer needs."
+Working with him has propelled our entire industry forward."

   - name: "Ashley Keith"
     designation: "Co-Founder & CBO, [CITYROW](https://cityrow.com)"